MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/create-an-org-wide-team.md

 ### Can I create an org-wide team using a team template?

-Team templates cannot be used to create an org-wide team.
+Team templates can't be used to create an org-wide team.
 Work for this feature is currently in progress.

 ## See also